growersintl/growers/doc/build-msw.md

 Finally, whenever you want to access the daemon from the command line, open a command prompt window on the folder where the daemon is located by pressing Shift and right clicking on the folder window, then selecting "Open command window here".

+> The start/stop scripts mentioned above are included in the distribution package.
+> Please check the [Distribution helpers](../contrib/dist_helpers/README.md)] for more information.

 Daemon commands
 ---------------